KRR-Oxford/DeepOnto/docs/bio-ml.md

     {'P': 0.887, 'R': 0.879, 'F1': 0.883}
     ```

-For the semi-supervised setting where a set of training mappings is provided, the training set should also be loaded and set as **ignored** (neither positive nor negative) during evaluation:
+For the semi-supervised setting where a set of training mappings is provided, the training set should also be loaded and set as **null** (neither positive nor negative) with `null_reference_mappings` during evaluation:

 ```python
 train_refs = ReferenceMapping.read_table_mappings(f"{data_dir}/refs_equiv/train.tsv")